statisticsnorway/react-form-fields-library/README.md

 DCMultiInput | A collection of dropdowns with one or multiple texts input attached | *options*, and *multiValue* | An *array* of *objects* with two properties; text (*string* or *array* and option (*string*)
 DCStatic | A collection of one or more non-interactable values to be displayed either as tags, labels, dates or regular text, alternatively with an icon | *format* and *icon* | An *array* of *strings* or *Moment.js objects**

-*MomentJS accepts Java Date, JavaScript Date objects and some some typical date formats (check MomentJS documentation)
+**MomentJS* accepts Java Date, JavaScript Date objects and some some typical date formats (check MomentJS documentation).

 ### How to import this library directly from GitHub (useful in early development)
 1. In your React application run `yarn add https://github.com/statisticsnorway/dc-react-form-fields-library.git`
     * Optionally add `#name-of-branch` at the end to use a specific branch
 2. Import the component in your React application with `import { DCFormField } from 'dc-react-form-fields-library'`